Receding Hairline: What It Looks Like, Why It Happens, and How to Treat It

-There are various medical treatments available today to help manage a receding hairline.
-If you have a retreating hairline, you might experience the following symptoms: a bald spot at the top or front of the head, thinning hair, more hair than normal in your brush or pillowcase, and excessive shedding.
+Various medical treatments are available today to help manage a receding hairline.
+If you have a receding hairline, you might experience the following symptoms, a bald spot at the top or front of the head, thinning hair, more hair than normal in your brush or pillowcase, and excessive shedding.

 What is a Receding Hairline?